Rebeca Méndez: Art and themes

-Her art and design work has been exhibited and collected by institutions such as the San Francisco Museum of Modern Art, The Stedelijk Museum in Amsterdam, Jose Luis Cuevas Museum in Mexico City, El Paso Museum of Art and the Cooper-Hewitt, National Design Museum in New York.
-Her work has been featured in media such as The Los Angeles Times, The New Yorker and Graphis Magazine.
+Her art and design work has been exhibited and collected by institutions such as the San Francisco Museum of Modern Art, The Stedelijk Museum in Amsterdam, Jose Luis Cuevas Museum in Mexico City, and the National Design Museum in New York.
+Her work has been featured in various media such as The Los Angeles Times, The New Yorker and Graphis Magazine.